Cloze Flashcards

 Section titled “Cloze Format”Use CQ with markers like {{c1::...}}:

-T | French Geography |CQ | The capital of France is {{c1::Paris}} |I | Located on the River Seine |G | Geography |Numbering Rules
+T | French Geography |CQ | The capital of France is {{c1::Paris}} |I | Located on the River Seine |G | Geography |You can also add an optional hint after the answer with a second :::

 Section titled “Numbering Rules”- Different numbers (